-Quick Setup - MAC Clone MAC(Media Access Control) address is a unique identifier that identifies your computer or device in the network.
+Quick Setup - MAC Clone MAC (Media Access Control) address is a unique identifier that identifies your computer or device in the network.
 Some of the ISPs may register the MAC address of your computer which firstly connects to their services, and would not allow the Internet connection for any new computer or router.TP-LINK router can help you to "clone" or replicate the registered MAC address of your first computer.
-In most of the second there is no need to slove the MAC address.
-But if you sent wat the Internet connection offer In most of the cases, there is no need to clone the MAC address.
+In most of the cases, there is no need to clone the MAC address.
 But if you can't get the Internet connection after Quick Setup, please run it again and clone the MAC address for a try.
 No, I do NOT need to clone MAC address.
 YES, I need to clone MAC address.
 Note: please make sure your current computer is the one initially connected to your modem or ISP's device.
-Back
+Back Next